ale94mleon/moldrug/docs/source/installation.rst

 .. warning::

-    Ussually pip has the lates stable version.
-But we are working to constantlly update the conda packege.
+    Usually pip has the latest stable version.
+But we are working to constantly update the conda package.
     Future plans are deployed inside conda-forge.

 Via pip
 ~~~~~~~~~

-Another possible way is direclly install from pip.
+Another possible way is directly install from pip.
 But in this case you must have a correct installation
 of RDKit and autodock-vina.
-One posibility is:
+One possibility is:

 .. code-block:: bash